ahmadaim2011/translation-productivity-guides/README.md

-# translation-productivity-guides
 # MS Word for Translators
+Your Guide to Excellence

-A practical user guide designed for translators who want to use Microsoft Word more efficiently and professionally.
+A practical user guide designed for translators who want to use Microsoft Word more efficiently, professionally, and with less distraction.

 ## What this guide covers
 - Paragraph and layout tools for bilingual documents